Ziqi-Li/GEO4162C/README.md

 Assignments/project are due at 11:59 pm on the day indicated on Canvas.
 Late assignments will have a penalty of 20% for each late day.
 Late panelty is implemented automatically through Canvas's gradebook.

 Assignments will not be accepted more than 5 days past the due date.
-Exception to this is that you have legitimate and/or religeous reasons.
-Evidence is required.
+Exception to this is that you have legitimate and/or religeous reasons. **Evidence is required**.